Archibald Knox Timeline

 1921

 Knox was commissioned to produce the illustrated Book of Remembrance and Roll of Honour for St. Ninian's High School in Douglas.
-This work was commissioned by the "Old Scholars' Union" for those, of the school, who fought and died in WW1.
+This work was commissioned by the "Old Scholars' Union" for those, of the school, who fought and died in WWI.

 1922

-Apparently Knox visited Ravenna and Milan in Italy.
+Knox visited Ravenna and Milan in Italy.

 1926

-to 28th March.
-It was reported that somebody wanted to buy the whole lot but Knox would not hear of it and
+It was reported that somebody wanted to buy the whole lot but Knox would not hear of it and had the pictures sent back to the Isle of Man.

 1929

-Apparently Knox visited Dublin
+Knox visited Dublin.

 1933